 While many tourists may flock to Dublin and Galway, Dingle has a charm that’s all its own.
-It’s one of the country’s prettiest areas, in my opinion (which is saying a lot considering how scenic the country already is!).
+It’s one of the country’s prettiest areas, in my opinion (which is saying a lot considering how scenic Ireland already is!).
 You’ll have no problem finding what to do in Dingle during your trip.

-The area of Dingle is pretty spread out, so I do recommend renting a car for visiting.
+The area of Dingle is pretty spread out, so I recommend renting a car for visiting.
 You can read my article on how to drive in Ireland if you have any hesitations!
 That said, here are the best things to do in Dingle when you visit the area.

 1. Check Out Gallarus Oratory

 The Gallarus Oratory is Ireland’s best-preserved church.
-This ancient building was built from locally sourced stone thousands of years ago – some estimate that it was built during the 12th Century.
+This ancient building was built from locally sourced stone thousands of years ago – some estimate it was built during the 12th Century.
 Besides being a place of worship, it was also used as a shelter for those traveling through the Dingle Peninsula.

 Surrounded by lush green fields, this church is an incredible Dingle attraction that should certainly be included on your Irish bucket list.